lolkatz/github-pages-with-jekyll/index.md

-A simple blog to showcase writeups from CTF I've done.
+A simple blog to showcase writeups for CTF I've done.